OXeu/OXeu/README.md

 ### 🌱 I’m currently learning
+- 🐙 React Web & React Native
 - 🍀 Everything that can improve my workflow
-- 🦀 Rust
-- 🔥 Flutter
 - ⚡ WebAssembly
 - 👋 Machine Learning
-- ✨ Figma
-- 🍉 Swift UI

 ### 🍭 Skills
+- Figma for UI design
 - Java & Kotlin for Android
 - Jetpack Compose for Android
 - Golang for backend
-- Rust for backend
+- Rust for backend & tools
 - Vue.js for Web
 - Python for ML
-- Figma for UI Design
 - Flutter for Cross Platform
+- SwiftUI for iOS App